 If the registered keeper fails to pay the outstanding charge it will ultimately be referred to the Traffic Enforcement Centre at Northampton County Court and the outstanding charge is registered as a debt to the council and thereafter enforcement agents may be employed to recover the debt.
-In 2020-2021 warrants were issued.
+In 2022-2023 there were 7,046 warrants issued to Enforcement Agents.